 Rohatyn Shtetl Research Group

 The RSRG is a closed genealogy research group with descendants of Rohatyn families living all over the world.
 Primarily focused on Jewish family research for pre-war Rohatyn, the group scope has expanded to include nearby towns in the Rohatyn District, and to include a number of Polish and Ukrainian descendants and supporters.
 Supported by a data-rich internal website and an email forum, it also has an open interest group on facebook.
 Founded and managed by Dr. Alex Feller.
-More information about the group is available on this site on the history page “Jewish Rohatyners Today“, and on the education page “Genealogy“.
-If you have Jewish roots in Rohatyn and are interested to join the group, see this separate information page or use the “Contacts” page on this site to send a message.
+More information about the group is available on this site on the history page “Jewish Rohatyners Today“.
+If you have Jewish roots in Rohatyn and are interested to join the group, see this separate information page.

 The largest Jewish genealogy organization in the world, and an umbrella organization for special interest groups (SIGs) covering every region in which Jews have lived.
 Rohatyn is in the Galician SIG, managed by Gesher Galicia (see below), but JewishGen’s website includes databases and many general resources applicable to researchers of any region.
 An outstanding starting point for anyone beginning with Jewish genealogy, and a reliable reference for experienced researchers.
 Affiliated with the Museum of Jewish Heritage in New York City.
 Also with an interest page on facebook.
 Our town is richly represented in JewishGen’s town-focused KehilaLinks page for Rohatyn, which includes a very wide variety of historical, genealogical, and geographical info about the Jewish community of the town.